BME-nodeservers/udi-volumio-poly/README.md

 2. Go to the Polyglot Store in the UI and install.
 3. Add NodeServer in Polyglot Web to a free slot.
 4. From the Dashboard, select the Volumio node server and go to the configuration tab.
-5. Configure the IP address of the Volumio player.
+5. Configure the IP address of the Volumio player(s).

 ### Node Settings
 The settings for this node are: